 18kt White Gold

 18kt white gold is 75% pure gold and 25% alloy metals.
 It is a great combination of gold purity and strength and is a preferred choice especially for rings.
 Because 18kt white gold is more pure, it is more expensive than 14kt white gold.
-While quite similar to 14kt white gold in terms of durability, 18kt white gold can be slightly heavier and more sturdy.
-This means it is a good choice for an engagement ring or jewelry worn very regularly.
+In reference to durability, 18kt white gold can be slightly less sturdy than 14kt white gold.
+However, 18kt white gold is still a good choice for an engagement ring or jewelry worn very regularly.
 18kt white gold jewelry is also rhodium plated to ensure durability and add a glowing shine similar to that of platinum.

 The gleaming silvery shine of this metal is a perfect match for any precious gemstone or diamond.
 It complements and balances out vivid gemstone colors like green, red and blue.
 It is also a good match to sparkling diamonds as it brings out the innate fire of a diamond.